Published 8 Dec 2022

 A project charter template is a guide used by project managers when drafting detailed project plans called project charters.
 A typical project charter template provides fields for the relevant aspects of a given project, including the reasons for the project, its objectives, scope and limitations, identified risks, perceived benefits, deliverables, proposed budget, and personnel involved.

-Project managers can use this project charter template to outline the details of a project prior to its execution.
+Project managers can use this project charter checklist to outline the details of a project prior to its execution.
 This project charter template includes fields for:

 - Project goals and objectives